danielrichman/strict-rfc3339/README.md

  - `timegm`: turns a UTC time tuple into a timestamp.
 This essentially just multiplies each number in the tuple by the number of seconds in it.
-It does use `datetime.date` to work out the number of days between Jan 1 1970 and the Y-M-D in the tuple, but that should be OK.
+It does use `datetime.date` to work out the number of days between Jan 1 1970 and the Y-M-D in the tuple, but this is fine.
 It does not perform much validation at all.
  - `monthrange`: gives the number of days in a (year, month).
 I checked and (at least in my copy of python 2.6) the function used for leap years is identical to the one specified in RFC3339 itself.